 Based on that ruling, amounts that the Company distributes to tax-exempt holders generally should not constitute UBTI.
 However, if a tax-exempt holder were to finance its investment in our stock with debt, a portion of the income that it receives from the Company would constitute UBTI pursuant to the "debt-financed property" rules.
 In addition, the Company's dividends that are attributable to excess inclusion income will constitute UBTI in the hands of most tax-exempt holders.
 Refer to the section entitled "- Requirements for Qualification-Taxable Mortgage Pools."
 Furthermore, social clubs, voluntary employee benefit associations, supplemental unemployment benefit trusts and qualified group legal services plans that are exempt from taxation under special provisions of the U.S. federal income tax laws are subject to different UBTI rules, which generally will require them to characterize distributions that they receive from the Company as UBTI.
-Finally, in certain circumstances, a qualified employee pension or profit-sharing trust that owns more than 10% of our stock is required to treat a percentage of the dividends that it receives from the Company as UBTI if the Company were a pension trust, divided by the Company's total gross income for the year in which the Company pays the dividends.
+Finally, in certain circumstances, a qualified employee pension or profit-sharing trust that owns more than 10% of our stock is required to treat a percentage of the dividends that it receives from the Company as UBTI if the Company is a "pension-held REIT."
+Such percentage is equal to the gross income that the Company as unrelated trade or business, determined as if the Company were a pension trust, divided by the Company's total gross income for the year in which the Company pays the dividends.
 That rule applies to a pension trust holding more than 10% of our stock only if: